Medical work experience

 Below are the essential criteria for the programme.
 Students must meet ALL criteria.

-• Students must be in Further education, Year 12.
+• Students must be in Year 12

 • They must be planning to study Medicine and achieving the predicted grades required for university entrance to the professional training qualification you are pursuing.